LSFDC/losaweb/README.md

 - losaadmin runs at `http://localhost:3001`
 - losadb runs at `http://localhost:3002`

-## Notes
+> [!NOTE]
-- # This project uses a monorepo structure, with all applications and packages in the same repository.
+> # This project uses a monorepo structure, with all applications and packages in the same repository.
-- # Please keep all sensitive information in `.env` files (url, secet-key, api-key).
+> # Please keep all sensitive information in `.env` files (url, secet-key, api-key).